 In that case, does this constitute an "IRB established by the head of the implementing medical institution" as stated in the requirements for the establishment of an IRB?

-In the case of a clinical trial at the same institution as the one in question, the person who established the investigational review committee (GCP Article 34) and the person in charge of record keeping at the institution (GCP Article 41) must follow the instructions of the head of the institution and keep the records as stipulated in the GCP Article 34.
+In the case of a clinical trial at the same institution where the investigational review committee is established and the Chairperson is the same as the investigational review committee, the records specified in Article 34 (GCP) and Article 41 (GCP) are to be stored by the person who established the investigational review committee, and the records specified in Article 41 (GCP) are to be stored by the person who is in charge of record keeping in accordance with the instructions of the Chairperson of the institution.
 There is no problem if the person in charge of record keeping keeps the records appropriately, and there is no need to keep duplicate records.
-However, if a clinical trial review committee review is requested by another implementing medical institution, both parties need to keep the records respectively. -
+However, if a clinical trial review committee review is requested by another implementing medical institution, both parties need to keep the records respectively.

 Although a medical institution can set up a clinical trial review committee, a medical corporation itself cannot set up a clinical trial review committee.